 The certified status of an individual RNFA is conferred by CCI for a period of five years, at which time a CRNFA may seek recertification.
 If held, the CNOR credential is merged into the CRNFA credential.
 Online applications for recertification open on January 1 of the year a certificant is due to recertify.
 CCI offers a discount if a certificant recertifies on or before July 1.
 December 31 is the application deadline for recertification.
 All activities and continuing education must be completed by December 31 of the year prior to the recertification renewal date.

 The recertification process will require a CRNFA to complete the method of recertification in effect at the time recertification is due and to meet recertification eligibility requirements.
 Read the CRNFA Handbook for more information.

 | ||Early Recertification Fees |

 The CRNFA credential is conferred for a five year period.
-All eligible candidates must recertify by July 1stof the year their credential expires to earn the early discount.
+All eligible certificants must recertify by July 1 of the year their credential expires to earn the early discount.
 Otherwise, the deadline is December 31 to complete the requirements of one of the recertification methods.
 Learn more.